 This course will teach students on biological systems and processes which form the basis for psychological conditions.

 In the first part focuses on basic human physiology.
 We start at the lowest level; DNA, and work our way up in gradually increasing complexity such as development, the endocrine system, homeostasis, and the immune system.
 The second part is on “Sex, drugs, and Rock’n’roll”, and deals with the biology of sex, psychopharmaca and drugs, emotions, and social interactions.
-Finally, specific topics on psychophysiology, (the development of) personality, and the biology of stress, anxiety, and depression will be discussed.
+Finally, specific topics on psychophysiology, and the biology of stress, anxiety, and depression will be discussed.

 - Students acquire knowledge and understanding of biological systems and processes including (but not limited to) genetics and heritability, development, the endocrine system, homeostasis and the immune system.

-- Students are able to explain and apply the biological systems and processes to regular functioning including (but not limited to) sex, personality, stress, (psycho)pharmaca, drugs, cardiovascular system, emotions and social interactions.
+- Students are able to explain and apply the biological systems and processes to regular functioning including (but not limited to) sex, stress, (psycho)pharmaca, drugs, cardiovascular system, emotions and social interactions.

 - Students are able to explain and apply the biological systems and processes to psychological and somatic conditions including (but not limited to) addiction, cardiovascular disease, stress, anxiety, and depression.